Insane Clown Poppy: Production

 The episode was written by John Frink and Don Payne and features guest stars Jay Mohr as Christopher Walken, Stephen King as himself, Amy Tan as herself, John Updike as himself and Joe Mantegna as recurring character Fat Tony.
 Drew Barrymore also guest-starred as Krusty the Clown's daughter in the episode.
-Fat Tony would later appear in the critically acclaimed "Trilogy of Error".
 The episode went into a cycle where it was written in season 11 and produced for season 12.

 Originally, Homer Simpson was the one who was surprised to have a long-lost daughter, but this was changed to Krusty as a suggestion from Mike Scully.
 During production Julie Kavner, the voice of Marge Simpson, went to Stephen King's radio station to record lines.
 Ian Maxtone-Graham was the one who suggested Jay Mohr as the real Christopher Walken could not make it to the recording.

-Some sources suggest Christopher Walken originally agreed to appear as himself.
-However, he then decided to demand a lot more money than the producers were willing to pay.
-Instead, Jay Mohr provided the voice of Walken.
-In the end credits, Jay Mohr is credited with the voice of Christopher Walken, and the credit says "Jay Mohr as Christopher Walken".
-This is the first time this has ever been done.

 Cultural references

 The episode title is a play on the Detroit, Michigan, based hip hop group, the Insane Clown Posse, and Krusty's line "do you want to get down with the clown?" is a reference to an Insane Clown Posse lyric.
 Krusty's performance at the USO show is a parody of Bob Hope who is famously known for his USO Shows.
 Originally Moe was supposed to say "Anny Deskanko" in a reference to Ani DiFranco.
 As in some previous episodes, there is a song featuring NRBQ.
 Fat Tony's real name is Marion, as was actor John Wayne.

 In one scene, Krusty comes in with a problem and Homer asks Marge to play "devil's advocate".
 However, instead of taking up an argument, the next scene shows Homer playing a pinball game called "Devil's Advocate".